Acceptance by Design

 Each page stands on its own.

-Together, they form a simple path back to steadiness when everything feels like too much.
+Together, they form a short path back to steadiness when everything feels like too much.

 When to use this